apenella/go-ansible/README.md

 ![go-ansible-logo](docs/logo/go-ansible_logo.png "Go-ansible Logo" )

-Go-ansible is a Go package that allows executing `ansible-playbook` or `ansible` commands directly from Golang applications.
+Go-ansible is a Go package that allows executing _Ansible_ commands, such as `ansible-playbook` or `ansible`, directly from Golang applications.
 It offers a variety of options for each command, facilitating seamless integration of _Ansible_ functionality into your projects.
-It is important to highlight that _go-ansible_ is not an alternative implementation of Ansible, but rather a wrapper around the _Ansible_ commands.
+It is important to highlight that _go-ansible_ is not an alternative implementation of _Ansible_, but rather a wrapper around the _Ansible_ commands.
 Let's dive in and explore the capabilities of _go-ansible_ together.

 _**Important:** The master branch may contain unreleased or pre-released features.
 Be cautious when using that branch in your projects.
 It is recommended to use the stable releases available in the [releases](https://github.com/apenella/go-ansible/releases)._

 > **Note**
-> The latest major version of _go-ansible_, version 2.x, introduced significant and breaking changes.
-If you are currently using a version prior to 2.x, please refer to the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) for detailed information on how to migrate to version 2.x.
+> The latest major version of _go-ansible_, version _2.x_, introduced significant and breaking changes.
+If you are currently using a version prior to _2.x_, please refer to the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) for detailed information on how to migrate to version _2.x_.
 > The most relevant change is that [command structs](#command-generator) no longer execute commands.
-So, `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` do not require an [executor](#executor) anymore.
-Instead, the [executor](#executor) is responsible for receiving the command to execute and executing it.
+So, [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) and [AnsibleAdhocCmd](#ansibleadhoccmd-struct) do not require an [executor](#executor) anymore.
+Instead, the _executor_ is responsible for receiving the command to execute and executing it.

 - [go-ansible](#go-ansible)
   - [Install](#install)